-YoCoBoard is committed to respecting your privacy and ensuring the personal information you have entrusted to us is held securely.
-We process personal information in accordance with the Data Protection Act 1998, Privacy & Electronic Communications Regulations 2003 and the European Unions General Data Protection Regulation (GDPR) coming into force in May 2018.
+YoCoBoard is committed to respecting your privacy and ensuring that personal information you have entrusted to us is held securely.
+We process personal information in accordance with the Data Protection Act 1998, Privacy & Electronic Communications Regulations 2003 and the European Union's General Data Protection Regulation (GDPR) that came into force in May 2018.
 The GDPR will strengthen your rights to privacy and give you control over the personal information that organisations hold about you.

 Under the EUs General Data Protection Regulation:

 Personal Data is defined as "any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person